2.Material Accounting Policies

 Financial liabilities at fair value through profit or loss

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
-Changes in fair value of such liability are recognized in the statement of profit or loss.
+Changes in fair value of such liability are recognised in the statement of profit or loss.

-Financial liabilities at amortized cost
+Financial liabilities at amortised cost

 Foreign exchange gains and losses

 The fair value of financial liabilities denominated in a foreign currency is determined in that foreign currency and translated at the spot rate at the end of the reporting period.
-For financial liabilities that are measured as at FVTPL, the foreign exchange component forms part of the fair value gains or losses and is recognized in profit or loss.
+For financial liabilities that are measured as at FVTPL, the foreign exchange component forms part of the fair value gains or losses and is recognised in profit or loss.

 Derecognition of financial liabilities

-The Company derecognizes financial liabilities only when, the Company's obligations are discharged, cancelled or have expired.
-An exchange between a lender of debt instruments with substantially different terms is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
+The Company derecognises financial liabilities only when, the Company's obligations are discharged, cancelled or have expired.
+An exchange between a lender of debt instruments with substantially different terms is accounted for as an

 2.9 Valuation of Inventories

 Cost is determined on weighted average basis.
-Net realizable value is the estimated selling price in the ordinary
+Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.

 Raw materials and stores, work in progress, traded and finished goods are stated at the lower of cost and net realisable value.
 Cost of raw materials and traded goods comprises cost of purchases.
 Cost of work-in-progress and finished goods comprises direct materials, direct labour and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
 Cost of inventories also include all other costs incurred in bringing the inventories to their present location and condition.